 2. The 3×3 Protein Style Burger (No Bun)

 Another secret menu item.
-Comes with three small beef patties, three slices of American cheese, two slices of tomato, hand-leafed lettuce, spread, and your option on onions.
+This Low Carb In-N-Out Protein Style option comes with three small beef patties, three slices of American cheese, two slices of tomato, hand-leafed lettuce, spread, and your option on onions.
 Same as the 4×4, just one less patty and one less slice of cheese.
 I requested this with “no bun” but not lettuce wrapped.
 This is also known as the Triple Triple Burger.